SebastianoFazzino/number-game/README.md

 | **Run Tests**            | `mvn test`                                                                                |
 | **Clean the Project**    | `mvn clean`                                                                               |
 | **Package the Project**  | `mvn package`                                                                             |

+You can find an enhanced version of this project [here](https://github.com/SebastianoFazzino/enhanced-number-game.git).